junxit/us-congress-code/title-16/chapter-1/sec-45f.md

 ## Notes

+1 See References in Text note below.

 ### References in Text

 This section, referred to in text, other than as appearing with a reference to a subsection of this section, means section 314 of Pub.
 L. 95–625, which in addition to enacting this section, repealed sections 45a–3 and 688 of this title, enacted provisions set out as a note under section 688 of this title, and amended provisions set out as a note under section 45a–1 of this title.
+Sections 1, 2, 3, and 4 of this title, referred to in subsec. (d)(1), were repealed by Pub.
+L. 113–287, § 7, Dec.
+19, 2014, 128 Stat.
+3272.
+For disposition of sections, see Disposition Table preceding section 100101 of Title 54, National Park Service and Related Programs.

 ### Codification